 Geo-literacy world map activities for kids

 Our favourite new toy is a big world map.
-We picked it up in a local bookstore (but you can find one at Amazon.com or Amazon.co.uk (this page contains affiliate links)) and have been using it ever since to play a variety of ‘get to know the world’ map games.
+We picked it up in a local bookstore (but you can find one at Amazon.com or Amazon.co.uk) and have been using it ever since to play a variety of ‘get to know the world’ map games.
 My daughter is very interested in the world and maps at the moment.
 Some activities she has been enjoying are:

 :: learning about different biomes, through researching information books, following a Minecraft Homeschool course, watching videos from around the world (such as from the Grand Canyon Park Rangers talks).

 :: taking maps with us when we head out on local walks, and being in charge or tracking our route and finding the way: looking for landmarks and locating them on the map and seeing how the cartography displays them.

 :: using a UK map to look up co-ordinates: sometimes I give her co-ordinates so she can locate the city, sometimes I ask her to find a city and tell me the co-ordinates.
 She’s learning how to use the index and read the map by seeing how big cities and rivers are marked, to help her get her bearings and track down specific locations.

 :: visiting lots of different places along the course of our nearby river, and then finding the locations on the map when we get home – tracking the course of the river from source to estuary.

 :: visiting world biomes by taking a trip to the zoo – to see the animals she has been learning about in books and online, and to experience a little what the habitats might be like.
 The hot and humid tropical house at the zoo is as close to the rainforest as we can get right now, but does gives a much more ‘real’, sensory experience of what the actual forest might feel like.